hailin-du/Path-to-Data-Science/Chapter5_Notes.md

         print("Sorry, we don't have " + requested_topping + '.')
 print('\nFinished making your pizza!')
 ```
+>     Adding mushrooms
+>     Sorry, we don't have french fries.
+>     Adding extra cheese.
+>
+>     Finished making your pizza!
-* If available toppings is fixed, we can use tuple
+* If available toppings is **Fixed**, we can use **Tuple**
-* Second list is customer order - pay attention to french fries
+* Second list is the customer order list - pay attention to french fries
-* We have go over the requested_toppings list to see if the topping available in available_toppings list
+* We have to go over the requested_toppings list to see if the topping available in the available_toppings list
-* If requested topping not exist, then we tell the customer we don't provide
+* If requested topping element is not exist in the available_topping list, then we tell the customer we don't provide that element (topping)

 # 5.5 if Statement Format